 The Plan is comprised of both a defined benefit (DB) component and a defined contribution (DC) component.
 The DB component was established by the Corporation effective October 1, 2000, and covered all eligible employees.
 Effective January 1, 2010, the Corporation established the DC component for all newly hired Management and Exempt employees, along with those newly hired unionized employees who later transfer to a Management and Exempt position.
 As of June 1, 2014, all newly hired Union of Postal Communication Employees (UPCE) along with those newly hired unionized employees who later transfer to a UPCE position joined the DC component.

 As of March 1, 2015, all newly hired Association of Postal Officials of Canada (APOC) employees along with those newly hired unionized employees who later transfer to an APOC position joined the DC component.
-As of September 1, 2016, all newly hired Canadian Postmasters and Assistants Association (CPAA) employees along with those newly hired unionized employees who later transfer to an CPAA position joined the DC component.
+As of September 1, 2016, all newly hired Canadian Postmasters and Assistants Association (CPAA) employees along with those newly hired unionized employees who later transfer to a CPAA position joined the DC component.
+Employees actively participating in the Canada Post Group RSP will join the DC component of the Plan on March 1, 2018.